Introduction

 Tanzania

-Founding country with strong representation
+Founding country with strong tradition of popular painting and community arts

 Kenya